JoseMorales714/449-midterm-project-flaskapi/README.md

 Instructions on how to RUN project
 ->

-group members: Jose Morales and Luis Venegas
+group members: Michael Martinez and Jose Morales and Luis Venegas